Austin Hedges Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.80 team ERA ranks fifth across all league pitching staffs.
+- The Padres have a 3.84 team ERA that ranks ninth among all MLB pitching staffs.

-- Padres pitchers combine to surrender 86 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (87 total, 1.1 per game).

-- Snell makes the start for the Padres, his 16th of the season.
-He is 4-6 with a 3.33 ERA and 104 strikeouts through 81 2/3 innings pitched.
+- Musgrove (6-2) gets the starting nod for the Padres in his 12th start of the season.
+He has a 3.88 ERA in 60 1/3 innings pitched, with 55 strikeouts.

-- The lefty's most recent time out was on Thursday against the San Francisco Giants, when he tossed six scoreless innings while giving up three hits.
+- The right-hander's most recent appearance came on Saturday against the Washington Nationals, when he tossed seven innings, surrendering one earned run while giving up six hits.

+- The 30-year-old has put together a 3.88 ERA and 8.2 strikeouts per nine innings across 11 games this season, while allowing a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.